Attendance is a shared responsibility

 Electronic attendance register (eAR)

 eAR is a tool that can be used to monitor attendance of students.
-To find out more about how to use eAR, applying for eAR, codes for recording and resources to support you to use it, follow the link below.
+Find out more about how to use eAR, applying for eAR, and codes for recording.

 Electronic attendance register (eAR) tracks attendance

-EN is a text and email messaging service that alerts parents and caregivers to their child absence.
-To find out more about how to get this service and training, follow the link below.
+Early notification (EN) is a text and email messaging service that alerts parents and caregivers to their child absence.
+Find out how to get this service and training.

 Early notification: messages about absences